-The Chair, in consultation with the Committee members, shall determine the schedule and frequency of the Committee meetings, provided that the Committee shall meet at least quarterly to approve the interim or annual financial statements of the Corporation, as applicable.
+The Chair, in consultation with the Committee members, shall determine the schedule and frequency of the Committee meetings, provided that the Committee shall meet at least quarterly to review and recommend for approval to the Board of Directors the interim or annual financial statements of the Corporation, as applicable.
 The Committee at any time may, and at each regularly scheduled Committee meeting shall, meet without management present and shall meet periodically with management and the independent auditor of the Corporation.
 The Committee shall also meet separately with the independent auditor at every regularly scheduled meeting of the Committee at which the independent auditor is present and shall also meet separately with the Chief Financial Officer at every regularly scheduled meeting of the Committee.